filimon-danopoulos/filimon-danopoulos.github.io/released/2014-11-15_Metasploitable-2.md

 ### Clean up

-So I have a user, a password and I can lauch stuff as root!
-One of the things I have to do know is clear some my tracks.
+So I have a user, a password and I can launch stuff as root!
+One of the things I have to do know is clear some of my tracks.
-The file `/var/log/auth.log` will include a huge amount of information about our SSH enumeration attempt and bruteforce atack, the lazy way to clean it is just remove everything.
+The file `/var/log/auth.log` will include a huge amount of information about our SSH enumeration attempt and brute force attack, the lazy way to clean it is just remove everything.
+This just covers the how but not the fact the machine was compromised.

     # grep 'sshd' /var/log/auth.log | wc -l
     26659
     # echo "" >  /var/log/auth.log

 Here we can see that we have almost 27000 log entries related too SSH, after we wipe it nothing of that will remain.
+The elegant solution would be to just remove all the entries that our brute force attack created, but I can't be bothered at this stage since I have been at it for a while now.

 ### Summary

-This was a lot harder than the port 21 hack but still not imposible.
+This was a lot harder than the port 21 hack but still not impossible.
 I made a clear mistake trying to enumerate the SSH user and should have gone for the Samba vulnerability right away.
 I was a bit to focused to do this port by port for the heck of it, but that is not how pentesting works.
 I had a wealth of information and available (and a root shell) from previous activity, so I wanted to put some restrictions on my self but had to break them.